Uday-Pamidi/EduGenie-educational-assistant/README.md

 - [ ] Study group features
 - [ ] Certificate generation

 > **Note:** Authentication pages are included in the source code using Better Auth, but authentication is currently disabled for development purposes.
-Users can directly access the application features and API's keys functions are currently disabled due to website is not recognising it.
+Users can directly access the application features and API's keys functions are currently disabled due to application is under demo mode.

 ## Built By